 Here are some great Dilution Guidelines for safely making

 your own essential oil formulas!

-Directions: Blend the drops from the above list of essential oils with 1 oz (30 ml) of Trauma Oil. and rub directly into the painful area where increased warmth and circulation is desired like feet and legs.
+Directions: Blend the drops from the above list of essential oils with 1 oz (30 ml) of unscented lotion, and rub directly into the painful area where increased warmth and circulation is desired.

-Safety Information: Ginger is considered non-toxic, however, it may cause skin irritation for anyone with sensitive skin, and especially children.
+Ginger is considered non-toxic, however, it may cause skin irritation for anyone with sensitive skin, especially children.
 Use in low dilution for topical application.

 Suggested Essential Oil Suppliers – with GC/MS reports

 Suggested Essential Oil Suppliers – without GC/MS reports